Written by: Dan Tapia

 Why My Wife is Smarter Than Me

-Yes, you will still have payments but who wouldn’t be willing to make monthly payments to have $60-100K of assets?
+Yes, you will still have loan payments but who wouldn’t be willing to make monthly payments to have $60-100K of assets?
 The best part is that time is on your side.
-If you had invested $30,000 in VGT in 2010 it would be worth $192,000 today.
+Investing the money right away allows you to arbitrage the low interest rate (less than 2%) with the higher returns (10+%) the market is giving you.
+The money will grow with little to know effort of your own.
+If you are more interested in real estate, you can get appreciation, cash flow and tax breaks.

 Buying Real Estate with the Career Starter Loan